After living in Madrid for a year and experiencing the city for all it has to give, I knew I wanted to share my Madrid in 2 days itinerary.

 Late evening: Rooftop bar crawl

 You’ll learn very quickly that everything happens at night in Spain, and Madrid is no different.

-After dinner, your next stop needs to be a rooftop bar to see the bright lights of Madrid.
+After dinner, your next stop needs to be to one of the best rooftop bars in Madrid to see the bright lights of the city from above.

 There are quite a few to choose from so I’ll give you a couple of options: